markumed1/markumed1/README.md

-- 👋 Aloha I’m @markumed1
+- 👋 Aloha I’m Mark
-- 👀 I’m interested in software engineering
+- 👀 I enjoy coding and hoping to be a great Software Engineer some day.
-- 🌱 I have recently graduated a bootcamp out of the Tech Academy and currently continuing my education.
+- 🌱 I am a bootcamp graduate out of the Tech Academy and currently continuing my learning by doing side projects.
+Please see my respositry for projects done or in progress.
 - 💞️ I’m looking to collaborate on...HTML, CSS, JavaScript, React.JS, and Python
 - 📫 How to reach me ... medrano.marku@gmail.com